The Cloths of Heaven

 “Pride can become a cage long before the prisoner notices the bars.”

 Majid Tavassoli, Shezzy’s older brother, carries himself with the polished confidence of a man determined to appear successful, respectable, and in control.
-Ambitious, socially aspirational, and deeply conscious of appearances, he has learned to measure worth through status, reputation, and the approval of those he considers important.
+Ambitious, socially aspirational, and deeply conscious of appearances, he measures worth through status, reputation, and approval.

 Within the family, Majid occupies a privileged position.
-Admired by Reza and treated as a source of pride, he often uses that favour to reinforce the expectations placed upon Shezzy.
-To him, her quiet defiance, emotional intensity, and love of dance are not expressions of identity, but signs of impropriety, embarrassment, and threat.
+Admired by Reza and treated as a source of pride, he uses that favour to reinforce expectations placed upon Shezzy.
+To him, her dance, emotional intensity, and love for Al are not expressions of identity, but threats to reputation and control.

-Yet Majid is more than a simple antagonist.
-Beneath his arrogance lies insecurity: the fear that everything he has built, or pretended to build, might prove fragile.
-His need to judge others is partly a defence against confronting the emptiness within his own carefully constructed image of success.
+Yet Majid is more than a simple villain.
+Beneath the arrogance lies insecurity: the fear that everything he has built, or pretended to build, may be fragile.
+His judgement of others is partly a defence against confronting the emptiness within his own image of success.

-In The Cloths of Heaven, Majid represents the suffocating pressure of respectability without compassion.
-He embodies social vanity, patriarchal entitlement, and the damage caused when family loyalty becomes indistinguishable from control.
+In The Cloths of Heaven, Majid represents respectability without compassion: social vanity, patriarchal entitlement, and the damage caused when family loyalty becomes indistinguishable from control.

 Milo